dorsy99/portfoliov4/content/posts/2020-03-24-nowui-part1point5/index.md

 - Read about Branches, Merges, and Rebases to really geek on on Git
 - Check out my good friend [Jace's GitHub](https://github.com/jacebenson) and [Website](https://jace.pro)

+Thanks so much for coming on this ride!

+`- Andrew`